Frequently Asked Questions

 • We offer the option to add comprehensive testing for ADHD to your autism evaluation package.
 We do not offer ADHD testing as a stand-alone service.

-The fee to include the ADHD testing is an additional $500 for Package A (Comprehensive Autism Evaluation with no report) or $750 for Package B (Comprehensive Autism Evaluation + Report).
+The fee to include the ADHD testing is an additional $500 for Package A (Comprehensive Autism Evaluation) or $750 for Package B (Comprehensive Autism Evaluation + Report).
 Adding on ADHD testing requires scheduling a second clinical interview session and the completion of additional ADHD specific psychometric tests.

 • Yes, we do!
 We have the knowledge and expertise to conduct autism evaluations with individuals of all gender identities.